klushok-etv/schrodingers-lantern/README.md

  - api on the esp implements functionality

+## error messages

+### 2 short green flashes
+All good, there were not issues when booting the lantern!

+### 2 short red flashes
+No wifi connection could be established

+### 4 long red flashes
+The SPIFFS memory could not (correctly) be read.
+To solve this, power cycle the lantern.

+## 2 short blue flashes
+Something went wrong, please power cycle the lantern.

 ### Installation
 To upload HTML and CSS files to the SPIFFS of the ESP32, follow these instructions [randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/)